Connect ServiceNow and Jira Service Management with low-code 2-way sync

 • Problem: As a CS or ITSM team lead, I want to be able to track my team’s efficiency, response time and number of escalations in a spreadsheet.

-• Solution: Send ServiceNow records from your incidents table to a spreadsheet (Google Sheets, Microsoft Excel, Smartsheet, Airtable).
+• Solution: Send ServiceNow incidents from your incidents table to a spreadsheet (Google Sheets, Microsoft Excel, Smartsheet, Airtable).

 Choosing a use case will help focus your integration efforts on areas with substantial benefits.
 Moreover, prioritizing a scenario that resonates most closely with your team’s needs will maximize the return on investment of deploying such integrations live into your system architecture.